STarrant/QuizChallenge/README.md

 ---

-* The jungle background vector was created by (katemangostar)[https://www.freepik.com/katemangostar], provided by (Freepik)[https://www.freepik.com/vectors/background] and used for free following their (attribution rules)[https://support.freepik.com/hc/en-us/articles/208976585-How-do-I-insert-the-attribution-correctly-].
+* The jungle background vector was created by [katemangostar](https://www.freepik.com/katemangostar), provided by [Freepik](https://www.freepik.com/vectors/background) and used for free following their [attribution rules](https://support.freepik.com/hc/en-us/articles/208976585-How-do-I-insert-the-attribution-correctly-).
 * [JSHint.com](https://jshint.com/) was used to error check the JavaScript code.
 * [Markdown guide basic syntax](https://www.markdownguide.org/basic-syntax/) was used as a reference in writing the README.md file.
 * [Markdownlint](https://dlaa.me/markdownlint/) by [David Anson](https://github.com/DavidAnson) was used for correcting the errors in my markdown.
 It is an awesome resource and saved me hours of correction time.